TanaroSch/SwapCudaVersionWindows/README.md

 # Swap CUDA Toolkit Versions on Windows

 This guide provides two methods for swapping CUDA versions on Windows:
-1. Manual method using System Environment Variables
+1. Manual method using System Environment Variables (forked from bycloud)
-2. Automated method using a PowerShell script
+2. Automated method using a PowerShell script (added by me)

 ## Method 1: Manual CUDA Version Swapping